jenkinsci/gerrit-trigger-plugin/README.md

 # Environments
-* `linux`
-    * `java-1.8`
-        * `maven-3.3.3`

-* Java 8: needed development environment.

-You should have no problem running the plugin on a Windows server.

 The maintainers' development, tests and production environments are Ubuntu so we have no means of detecting or fixing any Windows issues.

-Java 6 compatibility will be dropped as soon as newer core version is needed for features.

 # Build